 Tellaos sighed, then signaled Mercy to continue.
 He looked away as Mercy killed the woman, cringed when he heard her bones snap.
-He began scratching his arms, the small mortal body Atuos and Ellaes trapped him in not enough to contain the emotions swirling inside of him.
+He began scratching his arms, the mortal body Atuos and Ellaes trapped him in not enough to contain the multitudes swirling inside of him.

 “I hate having to do that,” he said.

 Mercy didn’t respond, instead staring curiously down at the human.

 “Mercy, is there any chance someone in that throne room survived?
 When you grabbed Nochdvor?”

 Mercy frowned, her delicate features twisting in thought.
 “I don’t remember.
 The magic was too overwhelming.”

 “We’re going to have to find out.”
 Tellaos continued to scratch, then stamped his foot.
 “Damn Atuos!
 Damn Ellaes!
 Damn this body!
 Mercy, come here.”